sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 .: variableD == 3

 ```
+The assignment operator '=' has a 'fix' depth of 1.

 It's important to note that all values in DollarScript are immutable - that means if you wish to change the value of a variable you *must* __reassign__ a new value to the variable.
 For example `v++` would return the value of `v+1` it does not increment v.
 If however you want to assign a constant value, one that is both immutable and cannot be reassigned, just use the `const` modifier at the variable assignment (this does not make sense for declarations, so is only available on assignments).